 Once these unit files are in place, the ansible dev playbook will need to be updated to install these unit files and start/stop these services using the aliases defined in its

-#7 Updated by dalley almost 3 years ago
+#7 Updated by dalley over 3 years ago

 I just want to note that the app invocations have, indeed, changed.
 Make sure to use the form of the ones in the current tree instead of the ones described in this issue.
 I believe the only difference is that the heartbeat interval is no longer specified.